Closed self-shrinking surfaces in $\mathbb{R}^3$ via the torus: -Geodesics, -Jacobi Fields: A Quantitative Self-Shrinking Torus

 Here we thus conclude from the above, that \beq \varphi(x_1)\leq \Big[\varphi(0) + \fracsm{4}{5}x_1|U(0)-u(0)|+\varepsilon_1^Tx_1\Big]\exp\Big\{\fracsm{8}{3}x_1^2+\fracsm{4}{5}x_1^2\Big\}, \eeq so that here we obtain the estimates (for $\varphi(0)=0$):

 \underline{Top of the torus: $x_2$-graph to the sphere}

 We continue with the next part, which is graphical over the $x_2$-axis.
 In this region we again let $\psi(x_2):=|F'-f'|$.
-Here we will assume the estimate \beq |F''-\mathcal{M}_2(F,F')|\leq\varepsilon_2^T, \eeq and furthermore the (the second one to later be proven consistent) estimates on $x_2\in[y_{\mathbb{S}^2},u_T(3/5)]$
+Here we will assume the estimate \beq |F''-\mathcal{M}_2(F,F')|\leq\varepsilon_2^T, \eeq and furthermore the estimates on $x_2\in[y_{\mathbb{S}^2},u_T(3/5)]$

 We can then estimate as follows:

 which integrates to

 so that, again by Gr\"o{}nwall-Bellman,